Awards

 Each year, since 1979, Preservation Pennsylvania has presented the Pennsylvania State Historic Preservation Awards.
 These awards honor exceptional preservation work taking place across the commonwealth.
 There are three major categories for award recognition: the Honor Awards, Leadership Awards, and Construction Awards.

-HONOR AWARDS
+CONSTRUCTION AWARDS

 LEADERSHIP AWARDS